Distance Learning: FAQ

 Can I contact other Campbell's College students?

-Currently we have a student group on Linkedin and subject specific forums on the Moodle.
+Currently we have student groups on Facebook and Linkedin and subject specific forums on the Moodle.

 Does Campbell's have a track record of success?